androchentw/blog-hugo/content/posts/2021-08-07-atlassian-itsm.md

 ### Challenges

-1. Profile: Data Engineer + Operation Administrator
+1. Profile: Data Engineer + Operations Administrator
 2. Jobs
    1. Provisioning and troubleshooting data pipeline, visualization and monitoring
    2. Collaborate with other developers and administrators